evil-mad/WaterColorBlocks/README.md

 ----

-## The helper app (RoboPaint) :
+## The Helper App
 Using the WaterColorBot through WaterColorBlocks requires the use of a helper application that runs in the background operating the robot.

+### RoboPaint :
-The interface is built into RoboPaint, versions 0.9.0 and higher.
-Download it at https://github.com/evil-mad/robopaint/releases .
+The WaterColorBot interface is built into RoboPaint, versions 0.9.0 and higher.
+Download RoboPaint at https://github.com/evil-mad/robopaint/releases .
 When you launch RoboPaint, it should automatically connect to the WaterColorBot.
-All that you need to do is simply leave it running in the background.
+All that you need to do is simply leave it running in the background while you use Scratch or _Snap!_.

-## Alternate helper app:
+### Alternate helper app (CNCserver):
 If you cannot (or do not wish to) run RoboPaint for any reason, you can alternately run CNCserver in the background, to manage communication with the WaterColorBot.
 You can download the current version of CNCserver here:  https://github.com/techninja/cncserver

 Run CNCserver in background, launched with command: